Neuropsych Final Practice Exam #1- Chapters 20 & 24

 • 16.
 Left frontal-lobe and right hemisphere lesions significantly impair the ability to match different faces when the expression is

-A) fear or disgust.
+A) surprise or shock.

 B) none of the above